PsyTeachR/reprores-v3/inst/book/01-intro.md

 function_name(argument1, argument2 = "value")
 ```

 The arguments in parentheses can be named (e.g., `argument1 = 10`) or you can skip the names if you put them in the exact same order that they're defined in the function.
-You can check this by typing `?sd` (or whatever function name you're looking up) into the console and the Help pane will show you the default order under **Usage**.
-You can skip arguments that have a default value specified.
+You can check this by typing `?sd` (or whatever function name you're looking up) into the console and the Help pane will show you the argument order under **Usage**.
+You can skip arguments that have a <a class='glossary' target='_blank' title='A value that a function uses for an argument if it is skipped.' href='https://psyteachr.github.io/glossary/d#default-value'>default value</a> specified.

 Most functions return a value, but may also produce side effects like printing to the console.